satyajeet101/spring_boot/SPRING.md

 SOA is more suitable for legacy, enterprise-wide integration, while microservices are designed for cloud-native, scalable, CI/CD-friendly systems.

 In short: SOA = centralized, coarse-grained, ESB-driven; Microservices = decentralized, fine-grained, independently deployable.
+## Profile
+- Default profile is always active
+- Naming
+  - application-<profile name>.extn
+- In prop file, Add
+  - spring.profile.active: profile name
+- We can also select which bean to load during startup
+  - @Profile("profile name")
+## Spring-cloud-config-server
+- Create a Spring project with dependency
+  - spring-cloud-config-server
+- Add
+  - @EnableConfigServer to main class
+- In prop file add
+  - spring.cloud.config.server.git.url = github path wher we maintain config
+- Now its ready at
+  - localhost:port/application/profileName
+- Now to use this config server in any project
+  - Add client dependency
+    - spring-cloud-starter-config
+  - In prop file
+    - spring.cloud.config.uri= localhost:port
+  - Now all the prop in files will be updated with the value from config server
+- Now the app is associated with prop file only during startup so to read the latest config
+  - Add actuator dependency to use one of its endpoint
+  - Add @RefreshScope to the property we need to update
+  - Call /actuator/refresh end point
+  - here you go you got your prop updated
 ## RestTemplate
 - By default, available with spring boot web
 - It is synchronous by default.